BFahy/Weather-Station-API/README.md

 # Weather-Station-API

-MongoDB <-> API assessment using weather station sample data
+Assessment using weather station sample data for API interacting with noSQL mongoDB database.